The Light Doctor by Martin Moore-Ede MD PhD

 Many of us who are on a journey of discovery to understand how we can best look after ourselves in harmony with the natural world, are aware of the importance of getting enough natural light.
 Many of us know the best way to wake up in the morning is in the red light of dawn, and the best way to get a good night's sleep is to take in the red light of dusk.

-This kind of utopia (for me anyway) is difficult to achieve when we are forced to live according to an unnatural Gregorian timetable that makes it almost impossible to live by your own natural clock or by Mother Nature's natural rhythm.
+This kind of living with Nature utopia (for me at least) is difficult to achieve when we are forced to live according to an unnatural Gregorian timetable using light bulbs and screens manufactured to emit high-energy blue light that makes it almost impossible to live by your own natural clock and Mother Nature's natural rhythm.

-However, there are things we can do to improve on this situation and the first step is to understand our relationship with light and why our body needs it to carry out many essential functions, and which kind of lighting is bad for you (at what time of day) and which kind is good for you (and when)
+There are things we can do to improve this situation and the first step is to understand the difference artificial and natural light, our relationship with light and why our body needs it to carry out many essential functions.
+The starting point is to understand which kind of lighting is bad for us (at what time of day) and which kind is good for us (and when).

-The Light Doctor explains these things and provides solutions to help create more beneficial lighting situations inside during the day and night - whilst encouraging us to go outside more to take in the natural light - something we talk a lot about here on Spiral Leaf.
+The Light Doctor explains these things and provides solutions to help create more beneficial lighting situations inside during the day and night - whilst encouraging us to go outside more to take in as much natural light as possible for our good health and wellbeing - something we talk a lot about here on Spiral Leaf.

 Circadian rhythm